Continual Learning of Context-dependent Processing in Neural Networks: Methods

 \end{itemize}

-We note that the algorithm achieved the same performance if the orthogonal projector $\mathbf{P}_l$ was updated for each batch according to Eq.\ref{EqRls}.
+We note that the algorithm achieved the same performance if the orthogonal projector $\mathbf{P}_l$ was updated for each batch according to Eq. \ref{EqRls}, with $\alpha$ decaying as $\alpha_{i,j}=\alpha_0\lambda^{i/n_j}$ for the $i$th batch of data in the $j$th task.
 This method can be understood as treating each batch as a different task.
-It avoids the extra storage space as well as data-reloading in (d) and, therefore, significantly accelerates the processing.
-In this case, if the learning rate is set to $\kappa (i)=1/[1+{{\mathbf{\bar{x}}}_{l-1}}{{(i)}^{T}}{{\mathbf{P}}_{l}}(i-1){{\mathbf{\bar{x}}}_{l-1}}(i)]$, the procedure is equivalent to use RLS to train neural networks under the name of Enhanced Back Propagation (EBP), which was proposed to increase the speed of convergence in training \cite{Shah1992}.
-Therefore, our algorithm has the same computational complexity as EBP- O($N_nN_w^2$), where $N_n$ is the total number of neurons and $N_w$ is the number of input weights per neuron \cite{Shah1992}.
+It avoids the extra storage space as well as data reloading in (d) and, therefore, significantly accelerates processing.
+In this case, if the learning rate is set to $\kappa (i)=1/[1+{{\mathbf{\bar{x}}}_{l-1}}{{(i)}^{T}}{{\mathbf{P}}_{l}}(i-1){{\mathbf{\bar{x}}}_{l-1}}(i)]$ and $\alpha_{i,j}$ is permanently set to $\alpha_{i,j}=1$, the procedure essentially uses RLS to train the neural network under the name of Enhanced Back Propagation (EBP), which is proposed to increase the speed of convergence in training \cite{Shah1992}.
+Therefore, our algorithm has the same computational complexity as EBP---O($N_nN_w^2$), where $N_n$ is the total number of neurons and $N_w$ is the number of input weights per neuron \cite{Shah1992}.